30 Surprising Foods That Taste So Much Better Grilled

 Ditch the oven and fire up the grill—it's time to start experimenting with cooking a pizza pie atop an open fire.
 Slide a ceramic pizza stone under the dough to help balance the intensity of the flames from the grill.

-Do you see a reoccurring theme here?
+Do you see a recurring theme here?
 Grilling fruit takes the flavor to the next level.
 Pair these apples with low-sugar Greek yogurt for a healthful, protein-packed snack, or add them to a grilled cheese and Brie sandwich for an extra special treat.

 "One of the best cheeses to grill," says Ochs.
 "Halloumi cheese actually has a very high melting point, that allows you to get extremely nice grill marks.
 Add to any salad or burger, and voilà!"